Supplied homepage artwork with the article title over mountains and cloud

 Cowie & King, hunters - 1962 (personally interviewed in the 90’s)

 Two men, Owen Cowie and Bryon King, reported seeing something just six weeks after the February 1962 disappearance.
 They had been hunting on the tops on the east side of Rainbow Valley near Aspiring, in April.
 They both saw a red/orange coloured object lying on the snow in the vicinity of Kitchener Glacier.
 They thought it had a metallic appearance.
 Unfortunately, at the time the men weren’t aware of the aircraft’s earlier disappearance.
-Some months later they overheard someone at their tramping club talking about it and then realised the possible significance of their sighting.
-Cowie was told later by the tramping club member that the area had in any case been well searched and that Cowie was therefore wrong.
+They photographed the object, from a distance.
+Some months later they overheard someone at their tramping club talking about the disappearance and then realised the possible significance of their sighting.
+Cowie was told later by a tramping club member that the area had in any case been well searched and that Cowie was therefore wrong.
 In fact, the area had not been well searched whatsoever.
 Their sighting, and what they had to say about it, was never actively followed up, until 1992.

 There could be no natural reason for something of that description to be on top of any glacier, particularly in 1962.
 It could only have come from an aircraft; there can be no other rational explanation for it.
-Cowie had taken a photo from where they were standing but unfortunately the slide image wasn’t clear enough to identify the object.
-He also drew a map of the area where they’d seen the object.
+Cowie had taken a photo from where they were standing but unfortunately the slide image quality from that era isn’t clear enough to identify the object.
+Cowie also drew a sketch of the area where they’d seen the object.
+He later described the object as being roughly “tent shaped”.

 Both men revisited the area with the writer in the 90’s.
-Kitchener Glacier was flown over in 2023 and it was notable that any object that may have dropped on to it on snow could never remain on it long and would have been very soon after taken down by snow and glacial runoff into the rugged gullies immediately below.
+Kitchener Glacier was flown over in 2023 (see photo following) and it was notable that any object that may have dropped on to it on snow could never remain on it long and would very soon after be taken down by snow and glacial runoff into the rugged bluffs and gullies immediately below.

 Bob Gibson, hunter - 1963 (personally interviewed in 90’s)

-Note - Cowie and King also agreed to be separately flown in later, to do the same thing.
-In the opinion of the writer who went with these men and spent several days with all of them, their stories are 100% credible.
+Bob Gibson had spent many years in the mountains.
+He’d buried caches of ammunition and supplies in areas that he expected to return to one day.
+In 1992 Gibson and his 1963 companion Reinke agreed to be flown back into the area where Gibson did his best to try and identify the area where he’d seen this.
+(Note - Cowie and King also agreed to be separately flown in later, to do the same thing.
+In the opinion of the writer who went with all these men and spent several days with them, their accounts are 100% credible.)
 Gibson was a well known professional hunter.
 His account, still supported today by his companion Ian Reinke, is assessed as being highly credible.
 These were no-nonsense tough individuals who separately but between them had seen something very unusual.

 Alan Duncan, hunter & helicopter pilot - report from 1972